owntracks/booklet/docs/features/location.md

 #### _Move_ mode

-In _move_ mode, the app monitors location permanently and publishes a new location as soon as the device moves `x` meters or after `t` seconds, whatever happens first. `x` and `t` can be adjusted by the user in the systems settings for OwnTracks.
+In _move_ mode, the app monitors location permanently and publishes a new location as soon as the device moves `locatorDisplacement` meters or after `locatorInterval` seconds, whatever happens first. `locatorDisplacement` and `locatorInterval` can be adjusted by the user in the systems settings for OwnTracks.
 The defaults are 100m and 300 seconds (5 minutes).

 The payoff is higher battery usage as high as in navigation or tracker app.